Dr. Watson: Physical appearance

 In A Study in Scarlet, having just returned from Afghanistan, Watson is described "as thin as a lath and as brown as a nut."
 In subsequent texts, he is variously described as strongly built, of a stature either average or slightly above average, with a thick, strong neck and a small moustache.

-Watson used to be an athlete: it is mentioned in "The Adventure of the Sussex Vampire" (1924) that he used to play rugby union for Blackheath, but he fears his physical condition has declined since that point.
+Watson used to be an athlete: Watson mentions in "The Adventure of the Sussex Vampire" (1924) that he used to play rugby union for Blackheath, but he fears his physical condition has declined since that point.
 In "The Adventure of Charles Augustus Milverton" (1899), Watson is described as "a middle-sized, strongly built man—square jaw, thick neck, moustache..."
 In "His Last Bow", set in August 1914, Watson is described as "...a heavily built, elderly man with a grey moustache...".

 Watson reading bad news to Holmes in "The Five Orange Pips".
 One of Sidney Paget's iconic illustrations from The Strand magazine.